NikkiOfTheValley/MimosaEngine/README.md

 MimosaEngine is primarily a game engine for my projects.

 ## Compiling
-At least VS 2019 16.11.0 is required to compile the engine.
+You need CMake, Make, and Clang to compile the engine.
-Older VS versions might work, but I haven't tested them.
+You also need Doxygen, as the docs are generated as part of the build process.

 ## Libraries
 This engine uses the libraries ASIO, GLAD, GLFW, FreeType,